GFDRR/rdl-standard/docs/glossary.md

 ## Loss

 Losses are a measure of this impact in the form of damage or destruction caused by a disaster (observed or modelled).
-This measure may be expressed as monetary (e.g. cost of reconstruction) or non-monetary (e.g. hectares of crop loss, loss of life).
+This measure may be expressed as monetary (e.g., cost of reconstruction) or non-monetary (e.g., hectares of crop loss, loss of life).
 Losses can be direct or indirect.

 The total economic impact consists of a monetary estimate of both direct disaster loss and indirect disaster loss. _Direct disaster losses_ refer to directly quantifiable losses such as the number of people killed and the damage to buildings, infrastructure and natural resources. _Indirect disaster losses_ refer to wider and longer-term impacts arising from the direct disruptions to the flow of goods and services as a result of a disaster.
 This includes declines in output or revenue, increases in food prices, and other longer-term social and economic effects on education, health, productivity, the well-being of people or the macroeconomy.